RavuriRishitha/IMPACT-OF-COVID-19-ON-CRIME-IN-LOS-ANGELES/README.md

 Data Visualization project / University of Texas at Dallas The project relies on seven datasets to support its data visualization.
 We used Tableau software to find the insights of Covid-19's impact on the Crime rate in Los Angeles.
-We use animations for effective visualisation of trends over the years.
+We use animations for effective visualisation of trends over the years with 5 key hypothesis.
 Please refer the presentation to see our hypothesis